Class B RV Rental

 Kitchen

-Every current rental with this information lists refrigerator; Every current rental with this information lists cooktop.
+9 of 10 current rentals with this information list refrigerator; 8 of 9 current rentals with this information list cooktop.

 Storage / setup